 Tranalyzer2 requires automake, libpcap and libtool:

-- Mac OS X (Brew is a packet manager for Mac OS X that can be found here):
+Mac OS X (Brew is a packet manager for Mac OS X):

 To build Tranalyzer2 and the plugins, run one of the following commands:

 cd "$T2HOME"; ./autogen.sh tranalyzer2

 cd "$T2HOME"; ./autogen.sh myPlugin

 - (alternative 2:

 cd "$T2HOME/plugins/myPlugin"; ./autogen.sh)

 - Tranalyzer2 and a default set of plugins: